-Mark Saul's most common character - an Ax-Crazy kid named Stuart who ties up people and [takes over their jobs with insane gusto.
+Mark Saul's most common character - an Ax-Crazy kid named Stuart who ties up people and takes over their jobs with insane gusto before leaving atop some imaginary animal once his charade's found out.
 It started with him as a nutso hall monitor and just grew more psychotic from there.

 The Backstage Sketch: The show began each episode with the cast getting up to wacky hijinks in the green room before the show.
 The sketches even had their own Catch Phrase, with the panicked stage manager informing them they have five minutes until the show starts.

 Bag of Holding: Baggin' Saggin' Barry had a baggy pair of pants that functioned like this.
 He had everything in his pants which could possibly fit, and several that couldn't (e.g., an airplane when he kept tripping the airport metal detector until the plane left without him.)
 In the last sketch featuring him, he found a rival, Baggin' Saggin' Mary, who had the same gimmick, and became his Love Interest.
 Surprisingly, there was rarely any Rummage Fail situation with either.